sakurity/securelogin/README.md

 Yes, like in all password managers, there's no way to recover your private key without password or recovery key.

-There's common misunderstanding that email is any different: try to reset your Gmail password now (backup email doesn't count as it's just turtles all the way down).
+There's common **misunderstanding that email is any different**: try to reset your Gmail password now (backup email doesn't count as it's just turtles all the way down).

 In the end of any authentication scheme there will be a password that you just cannot forget.
 In SecureLogin we removed unnecessary levels of "backups" and "recovery codes", our scheme boils down to one master password, not to master password **and** backup file/paper/SIM card/email account etc.